quicwg/multipath/draft-ietf-quic-multipath.md

 specified in {{RFC6356}} to solve this problem.
 This scheme can immediately be adapted to Multipath QUIC.
 Other coupled congestion control schemes have been proposed for Multipath TCP such as {{OLIA}}.

+{{Section 5.1.2 of QUIC-TRANSPORT}} indicates that an endpoint can change the connection ID it uses to another available one at any time during the connection.
+As such a sole change of the Connection ID without any change in the address does not indicate a path change and the endpoint can keep the same congestion control and RTT measurement state.

 ## Computing Path RTT {#compute-rtt}